CityOfPhiladelphia/phila.gov-boe-aws-deploy/README.md

 3. Merge pull request to publish file(s).

 Github is a tool that allows for version management of documents.
-We will be utilizing this tool for handling documents for both OHR and BOE at the following links:
+We will be utilizing this tool for handling documents for BOE at the following link:

 https://github.com/CityOfPhiladelphia/phila.gov-boe-aws-deploy/